shapedthought/vbm_rust_backup/README.md

 # VBM Job Backup

 This tool backs up and restores Veeam Backup for M365 jobs.
+It uses API calls to perform the job backup so it can be run from anywhere that has access to the API.

 NOTE: This has been tested on v6, but it should work on earlier versions.